mtribes/client-roku/README.md

 # Getting started

 Refer to our [quick start guide](https://mtribes.com/org/_space/developer) for instructions on getting started with using the SDK and integrating your mtribes Space.

+There's no need to download the Roku SDK manually as we do this automatically as a part of the space integration step from our CLI.